{{ alt }}

 Why are we implementing a new membership system?

-And, for those who play multiple competitions it removes the duplication of affiliation fees.
-Currently, every time a player plays in a competition a portion of those fees contribute to the administration of the sport and the cost of insurance.
-The new system is a one-off payment making it cheaper for those who play regularly.
+And, for those who play multiple competitions, it removes the duplication of affiliation fees.
+Currently, every time a player plays in a competition, a portion of those fees contributes to the administration of the sport and the cost of insurance.
+The new system is a one-off payment, making it cheaper for those who play regularly.

-All participants will pay $22.00 a year for membership.
-This fee includes GST, transaction fees and the cost of insurance.
+All participants will pay $30 a year for national membership from 1 September 2025.
+This fee includes GST, transaction fees, and the cost of insurance.

-The payment process is completely online via the MySideline system and is payable the first time a participant registers into a competition after 1 July each year.
+The payment process is completely online via the MySideline system and is payable the first time a participant registers for a competition after 1 July each year.

 I’ve never registered online before; how do I do that?